![]() |

 Francisco Solano López

-ist wohl ohne Zweifel einer der wichtigsten Vertreter in der großen Welt der Comics; und (obwohl spät angefangen) ein Altmeister der erotischen Comics.
+war wohl ohne Zweifel einer der wichtigsten Vertreter in der großen Welt der Comics; und (obwohl spät angefangen) ein Altmeister der erotischen Comics.

 Seine Werke wurden und werden in unzähligen Ländern veröffentlicht und dank ihm, bekamen viele junge Talente eine Chance im harten Comic-Business.